 Re: Burp oil before leakdown test???

-by Sam Purpura » one year ago
+by Sam Purpura » 2 years ago

 There is no crankcase pressure because it’s always vented back to the oil tank.
 That’s how a dry sump works.
 So why bother burping when it’s going to burp itself with the ring blow by anyway during a compression check.